Website sponsored by

 Tara Duggan, Carrick on Shannon Secondary School, Carrick, Co.
 Leitrim.
 Winner of Alan Byrne Memorial Medal

-Teacher - Sean Bohan - Area 4 - Collected Award on her behalf
+Teacher - Conor Moffatt - Area 4 - Collected Award on her behalf

 The Alan Byrne Memorial medal is awarded to the female student that achieve the highest grade in the subject of Engineering at Leaving Certificate.
 This person will have studied the program for two years.
 Completed design and manufacturing project spanning 5 months.
 Manufactured a fitting exercise in the form of the day practical exam, and sat a terminal examination.